lstich/Baccarat/README.txt

                 if(banker draws third card){
                     for (every possible banker third card draw){
                         if (player value larger){
+                            //add up odds of each card in each hand and add to player total addToPlayerWin()
+                            }
+                            else if (banker value larger){
+                                //add up odds of each card in each hand and add to banker total addToBankerWin()
+                            }
+                            else{
+                                //add up odds of each card in each hand and add to tie total addToTie()
+                            }
+                        }
+                    }
+                }
+                else{
+                    if (player value larger){
-                            calculate(add up odds of each card in each hand being pulled and add to player win total) }
+                       //add up odds of each card in each hand and add to player total addToPlayerWin()
+                    }
+                    else if (banker value larger){
+                        //add up odds of each card in each hand and add to banker total addToBankerWin()
+                    }
+                    else{
+                         //add up odds of each card in each hand and add to tie total addToTie()
                     }
                 }
             }